smartxworks/sunmao-ui/README.md

 ## Why Sunmao?

-### Responsive low-code framework
+### Reactive rendering low-code framework

-Sunmao chooses a responsive solution that is easy to understand and has excellent performance, making Sunmao intuitive and quick to start.
+Sunmao chooses a reactive rendering solution that is easy to understand and has excellent performance, making Sunmao intuitive and quick to start.

 ### Powerful low-code GUI editor